Azure-Samples/media-services-v3-dotnet-tutorials/README.md

 * Clean and rebuild the solution.
 * Set the desired project as the **Set as Startup project**.
-* Add appropriate values to App.config.
+* Add appropriate values to the local configuration file.
 For more information, see [Access APIs](https://docs.microsoft.com/azure/media-services/latest/access-api-cli-how-to).